jbananak-jfrog/ReadME-ML/docs/AI Catalog/discover-and-allow-models/index.md

 ---
 ## Exploring the AI Catalog

 When you enter the AI Catalog, you can explore various models available for use in your projects.
+In addition, you can detect any AI assets that are used in your system, but are unmanaged by AI catalog, and possibly even unvetted by your organization.
+For more information about detecting unmanaged AI assets, see [Detect Shadow AI]()​ [→Shadow AI Detection Intro]​​.

 ## Managing Allowed Models